brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 17 bht.md

 # Ephesians 6:17 Commentary Help Text

 ## BHT:
-The helmet of salvation is a vital piece of armor that protects the head.
-It is not just a mere hope, but a confident hope that brings no shame or disappointment.
-The word of God, which is likened to a two-edged sword, serves as both an offensive and defensive weapon.
-It convicts of sin and cuts down all human pride.
-Armed with the helmet of salvation and the sword of the Spirit, we are equipped to defend ourselves against falsehoods and boldly proclaim the mystery of the gospel with confidence and freedom.
+The helmet of salvation protects the head, defending the soul with a firm hope that shields against disappointment.
+The sword of the Spirit, the word of God, is a potent weapon for the Christian, capable of both attacking and parrying the enemy.
+It is a vital offensive tool given by the Spirit, made and wielded by the Spirit.
+The Bible, particularly the New Testament, has long been the primary weapon in the Christian's warfare throughout history, making it the sword of the Spirit.
+The simple declarations of Scripture safeguard us against false doctrines and temptations, proving more effective than worldly philosophies.

 ## Choicest Commentary Quotes:
 ### Henry Alford: